Ikraam04/Analysing_QEC/README.md

 When you run them it may take a while as i do ALOT of runs (**n**), if you wish to change this go ahead but be aware of really inconsistent outputs.

-Under the **main** heading, when the code is executed, the graphs should be displayed and the numerical outputs should be saved in a *.npy* file, once you run each file, each with its own *.npy* file, you can go to **plots.py** and run either of the functions with input parameter of the .npy files and some colors.
-The variables you want to save are highlighted in the code but they want are:
+Under the **main** heading, where the code is executed, the graphs should be displayed and the numerical outputs should be saved in a *.npy* file, once you run and save each file you can go to **plots.py** and run either of the functions with input parameters as the .npy files and some colors.
+The variables you want to save are highlighted in the code but to be clear they are:

 ***qbers*** - array that stores the QBER values (indexed across probability)

 ***degen_ratio*** - Array that stores degeneracy ratios (0 when disabled, again, indexed across probability)

-If you change probability values (***p_values***) be sure to change it in **plots.py** as well.
+If you change probability values (***p_values***) be sure to change it in the rest of the files and **plots.py** (that is, if you want to visualise all of them together)

 I have tried to make this as simple and as customizable as possible, but as one can imagine, they're kind of a trade-off with eachother.